Breeze/breeze.server.node/breeze-sequelize/test/ExpressDemo/README.md

 Other methods are for special scenarios that are being exercised by the test suite.

 ## Debugging

+Perform the npm-link process as described in the README file in the parent (test) directory.

 You can debug into the application using [node-inspector](https://github.com/node-inspector/node-inspector).
 First install it:

     npm install -g node-inspector